gettilled/tilled-example-monorepo/README.md

 </p>

 - **Tech Stack**: React, Node/Express
-- **Description**: A payment terminal built with `create-react-app`.
+- **Description**: A payment terminal built with Vite.
 This project was created to demonstrate a basic implementation of `tilled.js` with React.
 - [Link](/react/react-payment-example/)

 ### React TS Checkout